Time Shock (game show): Two-team rules (second season)

 As before, a player failing to answer 6 questions correctly would be subjected to a "Tornado Spin."
-In addition, the team would have up to three players attempt "Final Time Shock."
-If any one of them failed to answer the required 6 questions correctly, the team lost all of their winnings, and the game ended; the game would also end if any player got all 12 questions correct (or if two players got 11 out of 12 questions correct (for a total of 22 correct answers)), with the team receiving the full ¥10,000,000.
-Otherwise, the team received the total money accumulated by all three players.
+In addition, the team would begin by having three players attempt "Final Time Shock."
+If any player failed to answer the required 6 questions correctly, the team lost all of their winnings, and the game ended; the game would also end if the team's winnings reached the maximum of ¥10,000,000 (whether by one player correctly answering all 12 questions or through the total accumulated by two or more players).
+Once three players have earned money in "Final Time Shock," the team has the choice of ending the game and taking the accumulated money or playing another round with a fourth player; if that player wins money in their round, the team is then given the same choice with the last remaining player.
+The game ends regardless of the final total once all five players have attempted "Final Time Shock."

+Later, the rules were changed so that the team had to either reach the maximum ¥10,000,000 or have all five players attempt "Final Time Shock" to win the accumulated money.
+However, if three players succeeded before the fourth or fifth player failed to reach the required 6 correct answers, then the team would win a consolation prize of ¥1,000,000.

 Game play (The Time Shock)

 The Time Shock is played in a tournament-style competition with 24 players which began airing in the spring and fall of 2017.

 Preliminaries

 The preliminary round is a two-minute game.
 All 24 players get to answer 24 questions to decide who will compete in the first round.